-The Promise movie is the story of a rich young college man (Steven Collins) who falls in love with a poor painter (Kathleen Quinlan).
-When his mother finds out that he wants to marry this girl, the mother runs an investigative report on the girl to get all the dirt she can get on her.
-But the son is only angry with his mother, because the girl's past before she was born doesn't matter to him.
-He loves her.
+The Promise is the touching story of a rich young college man, Michael (Collins), who falls in love with a poor painter, Nancy (Quinlan).
+When his domineering mother, Marion, finds out he wants to marry the girl she runs an investigative report on her to get all the dirt she can to use against her.
+However, when Michael learns of this he is only angry with his mother, because the girl's past doesn't matter to him.
+He's in love with her.

 Stephen Collins ...
 Michael Hillyard